Indie Author F.A.Q.

 Q. How much do you charge?

-A. We charge a flat rate of $450 per ad platform (FB and/or Amazon) or $750 for both for up to four series/ad campaigns.
+A. We charge a flat rate of $550 per ad platform (FB and/or Amazon) or $900 for both for up to four series/ad campaigns.
+Additional campaigns are $100 each per month, and we now offer Amazon Attribution Links management as well for an additional $100 per month.
 This is a monthly fee paid up front each month and does not include the ad costs charged by the ad platform(s) which we suggest to be a minimum of $5 per day per ad campaign/series, and really $10 or more per day for best results.

 Q. I’m a new author, should I hire you?

 A. We typically don’t suggest that a new author employ an ad manager.
-When you’re just starting out the chances of you immediately seeing a return that would cover our fees, the ad costs, and give you a profitable ROI is highly unlikely, even with great ads.
+When you’re just starting out the chances of you immediately seeing a return that would cover our fees, the ad costs, and give you a return is highly unlikely, even with great ads.

 There is so much that goes into building a successful author platform before your ads come into play, starting with great books with great covers and great blurbs/book descriptions, but also things like a great list of newsletter subscribers, and ARC readers/book reviews.